bubdm/Maml/README.md

 cases :)]

 ### Generating XML document string
-Use the `ToString(T source)` method to generate an XML string.
+Use the `ToString(T source, bool indent = false)` method to generate an XML string.
 Provide an instance of type `T` as the argument to drive delegate-driven content and attribute generation.
+The `indent` argument determines if indentation and line break are added
+(defaults to no indenting).
+Indentation always uses tabs for indentions.

 [*NOTE*: `Maml<T>.ToString()` will throw a NotImplementedException.
 You _must_ provide a template data object parameter.]